Helen Zille: Federal Council Chairperson

-2025 Johannesburg Mayoral Race
+2026 Johannesburg Mayoral Race

 In early June 2025, Zille announced that she was seriously considering a run for the position of Mayor of Johannesburg.
 She said she would make her decision public before the 15 June 2025 candidate application deadline.

 The Democratic Alliance (DA), of which Zille is Federal Council Chairperson, has held the Joburg mayoral post twice; most recently in January 2023, after Mpho Phalatse had held the post for a cumulative period of around a year.
 Several DA councilors plan to contest the party primary.

 Zille has expressed her dissatisfaction with how the City of Johannesburg has been run in recent years, and has said it would take more than 5 years to turn the city around.
 She noted that Johannesburg has an infrastructure backlog of R200 billion, and an annual budget of R86 billion.
 She also said the city's workforce had grown by 86% since 2010.
 She claims she is capable of the task and will be an effective Mayor of Johannesburg due in part to her experience gained through her role as Mayor of Cape Town, turning that city around when urban blight was settling in around 2006, as well as experience gained in her role as Premier of the Western Cape province.

-Cape Town has received accolades for its stable and accountable governance, but its government has faced frequent accusations of white supremacy.
-The Auditor General of South Africa has ranked it the best-run large city in the country for 3 consecutive years, as of 2025.
-The highest number of racism complaints from any province in South Africa comes from the Western Cape.
-Critics argue that Cape Town governance primarily focuses on the white elite, while neglecting black citizens.
+The Auditor General of South Africa ranked Cape Town the best-run large city in the country for 3 consecutive years, as of 2025., though critics argue that the city's governance primarily focuses on the white elite, while neglecting black citizens.

 Zille stated that, as Mayor, she would initially focus on stabilizing Joburg's finances and restoring service delivery, and that the skills of the Johannesburg City Council, and appointing the correct people to key roles, would be fundamental to Joburg's improvement.

 She further said that fixing Johannesburg would take a whole-of-society approach, and that civil society is a crucial partner in this process.
 Her hope is that residents of the city remain there to help fix it, and that those who have moved abroad will return to do the same.

 Controversies

 Allegations of racism

 In May 2019, Zille was asked to apologise for comments in which she said that "black privilege" meant looting and being re-elected.
 Zille tweeted: "Amazing.
 People can run around all day making the most outrageous racial generalisations about a tiny minority in this country by stigmatising 'whiteness', and the sky falls in when you give them a taste of their own medicine.
 I am not doing double standards any more."
 Zille went further, stating she was "embarrassed at South Africans' generalisations about 'whiteness'".
-She added that "whiteness" was a swear word used to "stigmatise and marginalise".
+She added that "whiteness" was a swear word used to stigmatise and marginalise.

 Zille was criticised for calling the singer Simphiwe Dana a "professional black".